microsoft/ApplicationInsights-Java/.github/ISSUE_TEMPLATE/bug_report.md

 Steps to reproduce the behavior:

 **System information**
-Please complete the following information:
+Please provide the following information:
  - SDK Version:
  - OS type and version:
  - Application Server type and version (if applicable):